SMSpp-Project/smspp-project/README.md

 Although sadly a proper User Manual is still missing, the [tests](https://gitlab.com/smspp/tests) repository can be useful to get a first look at possible ways of using SMS++.
-In particular the three three tests `LagrangianDualSolver_Box`, `LagrangianDualSolver_MMCF` and `LagrangianDualSolver_UC` all build, or load from file, a `:Block` amenable to Lagrangian relaxation, register two `Solver` (a `:MILPSolver` and a
+In particular the three tests `LagrangianDualSolver_Box`, `LagrangianDualSolver_MMCF` and `LagrangianDualSolver_UC` all build, or load from file, a `:Block` amenable to Lagrangian relaxation, register two `Solver` (a `:MILPSolver` and a